gary-archer/oauth.mobilesample.ios/DevelopmentWebServer/README.md

 ## Results

 The code sample should then work in the correct way, but only on simulators.\
-A better solution would be to provide your own infrastructure to also enable you to test on devices.
+A better solution would be to adapt the app to point to your own infrastructure and APIs.